jtaw5649/omarchy-syncd/README.md

 - Repositories are cloned into a temporary directory for each run, so there is no long-lived local staging area—your private GitHub repository is the source of truth.
 - Symlink information (for example `~/.config/omarchy/current/theme`) is stored inside the backup at `.config/omarchy-syncd/symlinks.json`, and `restore` writes a copy to `~/.config/omarchy-syncd/symlinks.json` on each machine so theme links stay intact. **Do not delete this JSON file**—without it, Omarchy theme symlinks and other link-based configs cannot be reconstructed during `restore`.
 - After `restore` completes the tool runs `hyprctl reload` (if available) to pick up the updated configuration.
+- The helper script `scripts/omarchy-syncd-menu.sh` simply executes `omarchy-syncd install`; wire it to Super+Alt+Space (or your preferred launcher) to mirror the Omarchy desktop workflow.